tdwg/website/content/pages/about/membership/index.md

 ### Membership duration/schedule

 Membership is based on the calendar year.
-We solicit membership payments early in the year from past members, but memberships fees can be paid at any time during the year.
-Membership payments apply to the current calendar year.
+We send past members an invoice for membership early in the year, but membership fees can be paid at any time during the year.
+Membership payments will apply to the current calendar year.

 ### Membership dues